Loads

 Tab Load (hours)

-This table displays workload for the entered criteria over the course of the workload calculation horizon.
+This table displays the workload for the entered criteria over the course of the workload calculation horizon.

 The workload capacity for each period is calculated from the work orders that use the work center, the number of resources, and any capacity variations.